amplafi/htmlcleaner/README.txt

 * added audit code - now it is possible to hook in code that will be notified about changes that htmlcleaner does.
   See CleanerProperties#addHtmlModificationListener.

+* Added unit tests for escapeXml function from Utils

+* JDom generation updated not to fail on starting with 'xml' attributes.

+* Unit tests TODOs added